Step inside textile artist Nicola Henley’s dreamy Co. Clare farmhouse

 GETTY

-Stress Awareness Month: 6 tips to help you mange symptoms (and avoid burnout)
+Digital fasting and breath holding: 6 tips to help you manage stress (and avoid burnout)

 Stress and/or burnout can affect anyone, of any age; the pressure to always be ‘on’ – especially now we’re working from home.
 We’re multi-tasking, multi-connected human beings and if we’re not almost falling over because we’re so busy, the general consensus tends to be that something is, well, not quite right.
 Stress evolved as a biochemical response to keep us from danger.
 Short bursts of stress can even be positive — enhancing neuromuscular performance and motivation – however, chronic elevations of stress triggers hormones such as cortisol and noradrenaline are what creates that sense of fight-or-flight which makes us feel overwhelmed and anxious.

 The important thing to remember is that there’s no stigma or shame associated with feeling this way.
-We all have elements of Covid burnout.
 Feeling and knowing you absolutely need to take a breather isn’t an indication of failure — in fact, it’s the opposite.
 You’re acknowledging the signs that something isn’t right.
 The next appropriate step is to take action.
 With this in mind, here are some simple tips to follow to help.

 Notice the little triggers